osmlab/editor-layer-index/ISSUE_TEMPLATE.md

 ## Icon
 (optional)

-## Boundary polygon
+## Bounding polygon
-(if possible, provide a boundary polygon, e.g. as a GeoJSON or OSM file.)
+(if possible, provide a bounding polygon where the imagery is valid, e.g. as a GeoJSON or OSM file.)<br/>
+See [FAQ.md](FAQ.md#how-can-i-draw-a-bounding-polygon) for information about how to draw a bounding polygon.